-Thesis title: The Language of War: Patriots, Patrons, and the Linguistic Features of Elizabethan Military Culture.
+Thesis title: The Language of War: Elizabethan Military Discourse and Culture in Print

 My research aims to examine the way in which war was written about in the burgeoning print culture of Elizabethan England.
 Using a wide range of printed sources throughout the period, I will explore the nature of English proto-nationalism, chivalric culture, and religious rhetoric as to uncover a shared lexicon of martial ideals.
 I am also interested in the way in which England was influenced by the military engagements in the Netherlands, France, and Ireland during the sixteenth and early seventeenth centuries.